Eadgyth/Programming-Editor/README.md

 testing by built-in functions.
 It should remain as simple as possible and be useful, for example, to write applications for home requirements or also quick testing.
 <p>
-SHORT DESCRIPTION
+SHORT DESCRIPTION<br>
-To use built-in functions to run code a file is opened or newly saved and a project is defined by selecting a project category in the 'Project' menu.
+To use built-in functions for running code a file is opened or newly saved and a project is defined by selecting a project category in the 'Project' menu.
 This opens a simple settings dialog.
 Project categories so far are Java, Perl, Python, R and HTML.
 A "generic" project may be as well defined to run self-chosen system commands.
 In a Java project, sources which maybe organized in packages can be compliled and packed in an executable